ssec/polar2grid/py/polar2grid/doc/source/glue_scripts/common_opts.rst

     Specify a log filename.
 Default is ``<glue script>_%Y%m%d_%H%M%S.log`` where the date information comes from the earliest data input filename.
-    If the :option:`-R` is specified, the current date UTC is used since no files are passed.
+    If the :option:`-R` is specified, the default log filename is ``<glue script>_removal.log``.
+If this flag is specified along with the ``-R`` flag the current date UTC is used to fill in any date formatting since no files are passed.

 .. cmdoption:: --debug